 Bavarian rivers are among the most important and biodiverse ecosystems in our landscape.
 However they are also particularly sensitive to climate change.
-In the interdisciplinary project AquaKlif project partners will investigate climatic stressors such as temperature, precipitation-related fine sediment input and varying runoff and their effects on water ecology and quality.
-The project will deliver solutions for management of potential climate related stressors to ensure the future health of aquatic ecosystems.
+In the interdisciplinary project AquaKlif project partners investigate climatic stressors such as temperature, precipitation-related fine sediment input and varying runoff and their effects on water ecology and quality.
+The project aims to deliver solutions for management of potential climate related stressors to ensure the future health of aquatic ecosystems.

 The project focuses on the headwater of upper reaches of river systems and investigates the effects of climatic influences on the hyporheic zone, the highly active reaction space in the transition zone between river and the environment.
 For this purpose, various typical study sites in the non-Alpine regions of Bavaria have been selected.

-The seven subprojects are linked together by cross sectoral themes.
+Seven subprojects are linked together by cross sectoral themes.
 In the research phase 2018-2021, the following cross-cutting topics are in focus:

 A mid-term project update (March 2021) is compiled here.

 In the implementation phase 2021-2023, individual research projects are still ongoing and results are gradually being published in scientific journals (see list of scientific publications from AquaKlif).

 The focus of the project work is now on dialogue and environmental education with various outreach activities in German language.